List of Catholic churches in Bohol: Cortes

-Dauis Church
+Dauis

 The Dauis church has retained its Spanish architecture although it has a semi-modern façade.
 Its façade and portico collapsed during the 2013 Bohol earthquake.

 Dimiao

 Following the Bohol quake of 2013, the church received heavy cracks, displacing the ceiling of the church with a possibility of collapsing.
 The walls of both the left and right wings of the transept cracked open, and large portions of the outer stone finishes in various areas of the church exterior fell down.
 As of early 2014, the structure is still left standing unsafe and untouched by the local residents, only priests and authorities of the church convent are allowed to enter the severely damaged church.

 Inabanga

 The church of Inabanga was reduced to piles of rubble during the earthquake of October 15, 2013, with only the façade standing.
 The church's galvanized iron roofing material had earlier been replaced with heavier tile roofing, which is not practical in an earthquake-prone country.
 The townsfolk blamed the new tile roof for the collapse of the church.